riverford/compound/README.md

 ```

-## What has this got to do with re-frame?
+## Why is this useful with re-frame?

 Over the lifetime of a re-frame app, the amount of data stored tends to grow, becoming more database-like, filling with sets of users, products, transactions and fruits.